browserengineering/book/book/accessibility.md

 accessibility feature meant generalizing existing browser features to make them more powerful.
-And once they were generalized, this generalized form can be made accessible to web page authors, who can use it for all sorts of things.
+And once they were generalized, this generalized form can be made accessible to web page authors, who can use it for anything they like.

 ::: {.further}